cloudmation-llc/cdk-cross-account-plugin/README.md

     region=context_group_prod.region)
 ```

-When using this cross account plugin, the CDK will evaluate which accounts are being accessed depending which stacks I am requesting to deploy, and according to the plugin configuration will try to obtain credentials for each account using a matching profile from `$HOME/.aws/config`.
-IAM role assumption and MFA are all supported.
-The instructions below will show how to associate an account ID with a profile name.
+When using this cross account plugin, the CDK will evaluate which account credentials are needed according to the stacks I am deploying.
+The instructions below will show how to provide plugin specific config to associate an account ID with a named profile.

-An added bonus is that this plugin _will locally cache the session token for 1 hour_ so that you do not need to repeatedly enter the MFA challenge token.
+An added bonus is that this plugin _will locally cache the temporary credentials_ so that you do not need to repeatedly enter the MFA challenge token.
 Great for CDK debugging and iterating on stacks.

 One caveat is to be aware of _cross-account_ _cross-stack_ references are not supported with CloudFormation.
 The temptation is real thinking you can get away with it, but CDK will sort it out and throw an error.
 So if you have a resource in one account that supports sharing across boundaries to another account, consider moving those outputs to context variables instead of relying on CDK output autowiring.